 2. Southford Falls State Park

-More than 120 acres along the course have been preserved as a state park at the site of a early-20th-century factory belonging to the Diamond Match Company.
+More than 120 acres along the course have been preserved as a state park at the site of an early 20th-century factory.
+This belonged to the Diamond Match Company, still America’s leading producer of matches when I wrote this article.

-Within Southford Falls State Park you’ll encounter stirringnatural beauty, as the brook tumbles over a series of basalt ledges.
+Within Southford Falls State Park I encountered a lot of stirring natural beauty, as the brook tumbles over a series of basalt ledges.

 3. Southbury Green

-The name Southbury Green applies to the long strip of grass peppered with trees on Main Street, and the sizeable shopping center beside it.
+The name Southbury Green applies to the long strip of grass peppered with trees on Main Street, and the sizable shopping center beside it.

-Among the tenants at Southbury Green are Gap, Victoria’s Secret, Pier 1 Imports, Yankee Candle, Starbucks, HomeGoods and Massage Envy.
+Among the tenants at Southbury Green are Gap, Loft, Pier 1 Imports, Athleta, Starbucks, HomeGoods, and Massage Envy.

-The centre of attention on the green itself is the gazebo, which has a series of concerts in August.
+The center of attention on the green itself is the gazebo.
+This hosts a series of concerts in the summer.

-These shows are part of a larger program, bringing some 20 live performances to various public venues around Southbury from late-June to the start of September.
+These shows are part of a larger program, bringing some 20 live performances to various public venues around Southbury from late June to the start of September.
+I’m happy to report that all of these concerts are free and open to the public.

 4. Shepaug Eagle Observation Area